A mandatory code being developed by ACCC will create ‘level playing field’ in media landscape. Josh Frydenberg says

 This is the same steep advertising decline that has New Zealand media companies in a tail spin.
 Things have been tough for nearly 20 years.
 Depending on which set of numbers you read, Facebook and Google take as up to 85 percent of advertising revenue.

 Media extinction event

 Elsewhere pundits have described the Covid-19 pandemic as the extinction trigger for traditional media.
 The comparison is with the meteor that wiped out most dinosaurs.

 Frydenberg said it was only fair that media companies that created the content got paid for it.

 “This will help to create a level playing field,” he said.

 The communications minister, Paul Fletcher, said the decision was about a strong and sustainable news media ecosystem.

 If we are realistic, it is too late to talk about a “strong and sustainable news media ecosystem”.
 Today’s game is all about survival.

 Likewise “level playing field” is a nice idea, but we’re talking about a playing field where one side has 85 percent and the other has 15 percent.

-Yet Frydenberg is correct when he says it is only fair that the media companies that create content should be paid for their work.
+Yet Frydenberg is correct when he says it is only fair that the tech giants should pay media companies that create content.
 The same goes for small publishers and individual journalists.